KimJee/codepath-cybersecurity-2/README.md

 Vulnerability #1: SQL Injection

-Description: Noticed that if we put the "'" character within the url, the serve responds in a failed query.
+Description: Noticed that if we put the "'" character within the url, the server responds in a failed query.
 Thus this must be the SQL injection.

 <img src="blue-vuln1.gif">